 My thing for paper started when I was a teenager and my dad gave me a two drawer metal filing cabinet.
 I promptly filled it with paper: essays I’d written, magazine clippings, birthday cards and running results.
-I spent years lugging this monster organisational system from house to house.
+I spent years lugging this monster organisation system from house to house.
 It took me years to realise I didn’t actually need all this paper.

 Periodically I’d try to sort through the papers but it was an excruciatingly slow process.
 Eventually I weeded the contents down to fit into a single drawer filing cabinet.
 But the crunch came when we decided to move overseas.
 The filing cabinet couldn’t come with us.